zhuperduper/outlook-afterhours/README.md

 Working hours are M-F between 7am and 6pm, local time.

 ## Step 1:
-Download .zip and extract to a folder
+<a href = https://github.com/zhuperduper/outlook-afterhours/archive/refs/heads/main.zip>Download .zip</a> and extract to a folder

 ## Step 2:
 Close Outlook\